westcoastcode-se/o2/README.md

     - a function marked with the `module` accessor should only be accessible from within the same module
     - a function marked with the `public` accessor should only be accessible from everywhere
     - a function marked with the `private` accessor should only be accessible from within the package
+- [ ] polymorphism for functions
+    - allow for selecting the best matched function when more than one symbol is found during the resolve phase

 ### Package level function